SlicerProstate/SliceTracker/README.md

            ├── ....
            └── xxx.dcm
 ```
+Notice that the preop data is expected to be not only in the same data structure but it also needs to be the same name as given above.

+ATTENTION: every file in intraopDir is deleted with every reload!

+### Contact

 Please feel free to contact Peter Behringer peterbehringer@gmx.de for further feedback, suggestions, bugs..

+### Literature

 [1] Fedorov A, Tuncali K, Fennessy FM, et al. Image Registration for Targeted MRI-guided Transperineal Prostate Biopsy.
 Journal of magnetic resonance imaging : JMRI.
 2012;36(4):987-992. doi:10.1002/jmri.23688.